LAVA-LAB/ipomdp_cvx/README.md

-# upomdp_cvx
+# ipomdp_cvx
-Robust policies for uPOMDPs via CCP and SCP methods.
+Robust policies for IPOMDPs via CCP and SCP methods.

 This repo contains the implementations of the IJCAI (ccp) and AAAI (scp) papers.